Townland Indexes Timelines of LDS Registry of Deeds microfilms

 - There are also often multiple filmings of the same index ledgers, sometimes grouped into huge sets of up to 20 counties.
 These are probably multiple copies of the same physical film I imagine, but you never know, maybe a different copy may be a bit more legible where you are struggling to read an entry?
 Let me know!

-- There have obviously been different hands at work when devising the index entries as the descriptive style changes.
+- There have obviously been different hands at work when devising the catalogue entries as the descriptive style changes.
 This generally doesn't cause too many problems as the counties are usually spelled out and you can search within the catalogue page by county name using the Ctrl-F function.
 However, 3 things to look out for;

 - Misspellings!
 I've found these for Antrim, Armagh, Cavan, Donegal, Leitrim, Limerick, Louth, Fermanagh, Monaghan and Roscommon at the last count, so it might be an idea to search on partial names for these counties.